A Yang-Baxter equation for metaplectic ice: Introduction

 The systems proposed in~\cite{mice} were generalizations of the six-vertex model.
-The six-vertex model with field-free boundary conditions was solved by Lieb~\cite{Lieb}, Sutherland~\cite{Sutherland} and Baxter~\cite{Baxter} and were motivating examples that led to the discovery of quantum groups.
-(See~{\cite{KulishReshetikhinSklyanin, JimboQuantumGroups, Drinfeld}}.)
+The six-vertex model with field-free boundary conditions was solved by Lieb~\cite{Lieb}, Sutherland~\cite{Sutherland} and Baxter~\cite{Baxter} and were motivating examples that led to the discovery of quantum groups (cf.~{\cite{KulishReshetikhinSklyanin, JimboQuantumGroups, Drinfeld}}).
 In Baxter's work, the solvability of the models is dictated by the Yang-Baxter equation where the relevant quantum group is $U_q(\widehat{\mathfrak{sl}}_2)$.
-In the special case $n=1$ (so when we are working with non-metaplectic $\operatorname{GL}(r,F)$), the systems proposed in~\cite{mice} coincide with those discussed in Brubaker, Bump and Friedberg~\cite{hkice,wmd5book} and there is a Yang-Baxter equation available.
-However even in this case these models differ from those considered by Lieb, Sutherland and Baxter since although they are true six-vertex models, they are not field-free.
+In the special case $n=1$ (so when we are working with non-metaplectic $\operatorname{GL}(r,F)$), the systems proposed in~\cite{mice} are six-vertex models that coincide with those discussed in Brubaker, Bump and Friedberg~\cite{hkice,wmd5book} and there is a Yang-Baxter equation available.
+However even in this case these models differ from those considered by Lieb, Sutherland and Baxter since they are not field-free.
 Based on the results of this paper, we now understand that the relevant quantum group for the lattice models in \cite{hkice,wmd5book} is $U_q\bigl(\widehat{\mathfrak{gl}}(1|1)\bigr)$, as we will make clear in subsequent sections.

 It was explained in~{\cite{mice}} that a Yang-Baxter equation for metaplectic ice would give new proofs of two important results in the theory of metaplectic Whittaker functions.
 The first is a set of local functional equations corresponding to the permutation of the Langlands-Satake parameters.
 The second is an equivalence of two explicit formulas for the Whittaker function, leading to analytic continuation and functional equations for associated Weyl group multiple Dirichlet series.
 The proof of this latter statement occupies the majority of~{\cite{wmd5book}}.